vapor/docs/3.0/docs/fluent/models.md

 }
 ```

-By default, this is the type name of your model lowercased.
+By default, this is the type name of your model.

 ### Entity